Arabian-vACC/library/docs/aerodrome/dubai/gmc.md

 GMC 1 shall then hand over traffic to AIR South once sequenced and no conflicts exist.

+##### Apron D
+GMC 1 shall taxi traffic via J2 or J1 as appropriate to join K or Z.

+Taxi routings thereafter shall be the same as Apron A once traffic has joined K or Z.

 ##### Apron E and Q
 Aircraft parked on apron E and Q shall be taxied by GMC 2 via the standard route to holding point N2.
 Before reaching N2, aircraft are transferred from GMC 2 to AIR North for runway crossing.